allegroai/clearml-docs/docs/clearml_agent.md

 ```

 The agent can now spin multiple Tasks from the different queues based on the number of GPUs configured to the queue.
 The agent will pick a Task from the `quad_gpu` queue, use GPUs 0-3 and spin it.
-Then it will pick a Task from `dual_gpu`
+Then it will pick a Task from the `dual_gpu`
 queue, look for available GPUs again and spin on GPUs 4-5.

 Another option for allocating GPUs: